 Look through the Photo Albums:

-I’ve heard of some families who bring out the photo albums and look back through the pictures of the past years.
+Some families bring out photo albums and look back through the pictures of the past years.
 They take this time to remember the good times they’ve enjoyed as a family.
 Maybe you can pull out the old school slide machine and look through your grandparent’s slides on the wall while you enjoy a bowl of popcorn.

 Light up the Night Sky: